cyberbiont/vscode-profiles/README.md

 ### Exceptions

 `LiveShare` extension cannot be symlinkified because it runs `vsls-agent` service from extension folder.
-That's why it is excluded from te process.
+That's why it is excluded from the process.

 ## Credits